andrewbluepiano/SmarterMVMotionWebhookAlerts/README.md

 ### Setup
+1. Enable Meraki API access, store your api key somewhere safe.  https://documentation.meraki.com/zGeneral_Administration/Other_Topics/The_Cisco_Meraki_Dashboard_API
-1. Configure information in config.json
+2. Configure information in config.json.
+There is an example config as well.
+3. Configure the email you want to recieve alerts in webhook.php
-2. Publish webhook receiver to your website
+4. Publish webhook receiver to your website
-3. Put config.json and checkTrusted.py somewhere on your server that PHP can access, but browsers cannot.
+5. Put config.json and checkTrusted.py somewhere on your server that PHP can access, but browsers cannot.
-4. Update path to checkTrusted.py in the webhook file
+6. Update path to checkTrusted.py in the webhook file
-5. Configure email settings in MVConfig.php
+7. Set up things in dashboard.
+(Network-Wide -> Alerts -> Webhooks)